bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-06-Migration-to-k8s-part-three.markdown

 {% endhighlight %}

 PrintNMTStatistics flag means that NMT statistics will be printed in stdout by SIGTERM signal.
-Or you can connect in your pod console and run:
+Other way, you can connect in your pod console and run:

 {% highlight console %}
 pidof java